 - The capacity refers to the total number of grains of water hardness the unit could remove before regeneration.

 - Regeneration refers to the process where the resin bed that is inside gets coated with hardness particles.
 After this happens, the regeneration cycle starts, and more water and salt help remove the coating making the water soft again for home use.
 You need a big enough water softener to have a quick regeneration cycle.

-- It’s a good idea to use a clean pellet salt or even a nugget style salt to get good results during the regeneration process, and it can help you for all your home purposes.
+- It’s a good idea to use a clean pellet salt or even a nugget-style salt to get good results during the regeneration process, and it can help you with all your home purposes.